-There were no outstanding complaints at the beginning of the year, During the year under review, 40 complaints were received which were reviewed, addressed and replied to the satisfaction of shareholders.
+There were no outstanding complaints at the beginning of the year.
+During the year under review, seven complaints were received which were reviewed, addressed and replied to the satisfaction of shareholders.
 There were no outstanding complaints at the end of the year.

-During the financial year 2021-22, the Committee met once on 4th December 2021.
+During the financial year 2022-23, the Committee met once on 6th March 2023.

-Attendance of Members at Stakeholders' Relationship Committee Meetings held during the year 2021-22:
+Attendance of Members at Stakeholders' Relationship Committee Meetings held during the year 2022-23:

 Name of Director No. of Meetings Held No. of Meetings attended

-Mr. Jugal Kishore Bhagat 1
+Mr. Jugal Kishore Bhagat -

 Ms. Nayantara Palchoudhuri 1 1

-Mr. Satish Kapur Į į 0
+Mr. Satish Kapur 1

 Mr. Tonmoy Bera 1

-The Chairman of the Stakeholders' Relationship Committee was present at the last Annual General Meeting held on 28th September 2021.
+The Chairman of the Stakeholders' Relationship Committee was present at the last Annual General Meeting held on 28th September 2022.

-NOMINATION & REMUNERATION COMMITTEE 6.
+NOMINATION & REMUNERATION COMMITTEE

-The Nomination & Remuneration Committee comprises of Mr. Manoj Mohanka, Mr. Jugal Kishore Bhagat, Mr. Satish Kapur & Mr. Bharat Kumar Jalan, Independent Director(s) of the Company.
-Mr. Manoj Mohanka is the Chairman of the Committee with effect from 27th January 2022.
+The Nomination & Remuneration Committee comprises of Mr. Manoi Mohanka, Mr. Jugal Kishore Bhagat, Mr. Satish Kapur & Mr. Bharat Kumar Jalan, Independent Director(s) of the Company.
+Mr. Manoi Mohanka is the Chairman of the Committee.

 The Nomination & Remuneration Committee's constitution, terms of reference and role are in compliance with the Companies Act, 2013 and SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015.
-The terms of reference of the Nomination & Remuneration Committee inter alia include the following:-
+The terms of reference of the Nomination & Remuneration Committee inter alia include the following: -